The ProForm ZX2 upright bike features built-in fitness games and a music port with speakers to help you stay motivated or just to pass the time.

 * Workout cards sold separately.

 UPDATE: The ZX2 model has been discontinued and is no longer being sold.
-You can check out the latest exercise bike lineup at the official ProForm site to compare the new models.
+Check out the comparable ProForm 8.0 EX.

 The ProForm ZX2 upright exercise bike has a seat that slides vertically and horizontally for the user to find the best fit.